|Responsible partner:||»Estonian University of Life Sciences, Institute of Agricultural and Environmental Sciences (IAES)|

 Main farming systems and typical agricultural management activities in the study area

-According to the FADN report (2012), on average 39% of the utilized agricultural area was under forage crops, 37% was used for the production of cereals, 10% was occupied by oilseed crops and 4% by other field crops, while 10% of the total land use was left fallow (Figure 17).
-More intensively managed farms can be found in Central Estonia (dairy and cereal) and alternative and organic farms can be found more on the west coast of Estonia and the Islands.
+According to the FADN report (2018), on average 44% of the agricultural land was under forage crops, 38% was used to produce cereals, 8% was occupied by oilseed crops and 7% by other field crops, while 3% of the land use was left fallow.
+Most of the intensively managed farms are in Central Estonia (dairy and cereal) and alternative and organic farms can be found more on the west coast of Estonia and the islands.
 There are mainly mixed types of farms in the study area, where the main income comes from animal husbandry and crop production.
-However, dairy farming or crop production specialized farms dominate, which can be both organically and intensively managed, are evident as well.
-Grasslands are mainly fertilized with slurry and mineral fertilizers in big farms and not fertilized at all in some small farms.
+However, dairy farming or farms that are specialized in crop production dominate, which can be both, organically or intensively managed.
+In big farms, grasslands are mainly fertilized with slurry and mineral fertilizers and not fertilized at all in some smaller farms.
 The cutting intensity is on average 3 cuts per season.
 Crop rotations are based mainly on cereals (spring- and winter wheat, barley, oat), oil rape and red clover timothy mixture.
-Soil tillage is a mixture of conventional plough and reduced chisel-based; precision agriculture techniques are used.
+Soil tillage is a mixture of the conventional plough and reduced chisel-based, less no-tillage.
+Also, precision agriculture techniques are used in some farms.

 Characteristic soils and soil quality monitoring practice

 The soils are highly variable and are impacted by their parent material, texture, water regime and types.
+There’s white pebble till mostly in Northern and Western Estonia, yellow-grey calcareous till in Central Estonia and red-brown till with variable calcareousness in Southern Estonia.
+The rock content of soils can be quite high.
 In Central and Southern Estonia where the study area is located, the main soil types are Luvisols with variable texture and calcareousness (Reintam et al., 2001).
-Grasslands are locating mainly on gleyic soils and Gleysols.
+The share of Gleysols and Histosols is quite large among Estonian soils.
+Over 10% of agricultural land is on peat or peaty soils (Astover et al., 2019).
+Grasslands are located mainly on gleyic soils and Gleysols.
 The dominant soil texture is sandy loam.

 There are 30 permanent agricultural soil survey points in Estonia, where the following measures are repeated at 5 yearly intervals: